 Iceland, a Nordic island nation located between the Arctic and North Atlantic Oceans, is an interesting country of stark contrasts.
-With a rental car, you can visit ice-covered mountains and active volcanoes on the same day.
+Renting a car in Reykjavik, you can visit ice-covered mountains and active volcanoes on the same day.
 It is one of the most sparsely populated countries on the planet, but also one of the wealthiest and highly developed.

 It straddles the North American and Eurasian tectonic plates and as a result, is one of the most geothermally active places on the planet.
 Deep below in the earth's mantle, a large magma pocket called the Iceland Plume is thought to have been the creator of what is now Iceland.
 Approximately 70 million years ago the pressure of the two plates grinding against each other released the lava that over time formed this island nation.Today this geothermal activity continues to shape both the past and the future of Iceland.